pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 - *Stuck in the Iteration Loop?*: Don't let ground truth updates become a bottleneck!
 Keep your momentum by using version control, breaking changes into bite-sized pieces, focusing on high-impact updates first.

+---

+Think of Ground Truth as your LLM project's compass – get it right, and everything else falls into place.
+Sure, establishing rock-solid Ground Truth might feel like finding true north at first, but every step in the right direction translates directly into an LLM that can be trusted.

+Your future self (and your users!) will thank you for putting in the work today.